alliedtelesis/ansible_awplus/README.md

 This collection includes [network resource modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html).

-### Using modules from the Allied Telesis Alliedware Plus collection in your playbooks
+### Using modules from the Allied Telesis AlliedWare Plus collection in your playbooks

 You can call modules by their Fully Qualified Collection Namespace (FQCN), such as `alliedtelesis.awplus.awplus_l2_interfaces`.

-The following example task replaces configuration changes in the existing configuration on an Allied Telesis AW+ network device, using the FQCN:
+The following task replaces configuration changes in the running configuration on an Allied Telesis AW+ network device, using the FQCN:

 ```yaml
 ---